 9a.
 General considerations

 As above, after the establishment of the diagnosis, cases of iris lymphoma must be presented and discussed in internal multidisciplinary tumor boards.
-There are no standardized protocols for the treatment of iris lymphoma, due to the rarity of this disease.
-However, a personalized approach to patient treatment would include consideration of not only the particular iris lymphoma but also of the general condition of the patient and their particular personal circumstances and preferences.
+There are no standardized protocols for the treatment of iris lymphoma, due to the rarity of this disease; however, a personalized approach to patient treatment would include consideration of not only the particular iris lymphoma, but also of the general condition of patients and their particular personal circumstances and preferences.
 All treatment decisions should be made together with the patient.

-Some treatment options are applicable for disease limited to the iris, whilst others must take into account systemic disease.
+Some treatment options are applicable for disease limited to the iris, while others must take into account systemic disease.
 For example, a secondary leukemic manifestation in the iris must include both localized and systemic therapy.

 Iris lymphoma case reports describe the diagnoses and respective treatments in these patients, and these are summarized in Table 1.
 General considerations and assumptions for treatment of iris lymphoma are evaluated and described below.
-Figure 5 demonstrates a possible work-up for iris lymphoma including information, how to diagnose iris lymphoma and how to develop a treatment concept for these patients.
+Figure 5 demonstrates a possible work-up for iris lymphoma including information on how to diagnose iris lymphoma and how to develop a treatment concept for these patients.

 9b.
 Systemic medical drug treatment